jenniferbuz/sci_coding/lessons/lesson0/README.md

 mv test_file2.txt /home/<your_username>
 ```

 To test if we were successful, we *could* `cd ~` to go to home and run `ls` to see what is there.
-But we can also check without changing directories a path to `ls`.
+But we can also check without changing directories by giving a path to `ls`.

 ```bash
 ls ~